What is a CBAM certificate and how do you get one?

 4. Surrender certificates annually based on reported emissions

-At the end of each quarter, importers must also double-check that the number of CBAM certificates on their account corresponds to at least 80 percent of the embedded emissions in all imported goods since the start of the calendar year (see Article 19).
+During the year, importers also need to keep enough certificates in their CBAM Registry account.
+The CBAM rules require importers to hold certificates corresponding to at least 80 percent of the embedded emissions in covered imports made since the start of the calendar year (see Article 19).

 Be aware that CBAM certificates are also non-tradable and non-transferable.
 This means they can’t be resold or shared across entities, unlike EU ETS allowances, and each importer is individually responsible for compliance.